 Spatio-temporal population genetics methods to detect significant past demographic events exist (Excoffier, Dupanloup, Huerta-Sánchez, Sousa, & Foll, 2013; Günther & Coop, 2013; Gutenkunst, Hernandez, Williamson, & Bustamante, 2009), but they are generally purpose-built for large genetic datasets, which span great sections or the whole genome, collected at a single point in time.
-For example, … In general, these methods require additional input such as information about recombination processes (Gattepaille et al., 2013) and ascertainment bias (Marth, Czabarka, Murvai, & Sherry, 2004).
+For example, … In general, these methods require additional input such as information about recombination processes (Gattepaille et al., 2013) and ascertainment bias (Marth, Czabarka, Murvai, & Sherry, 2004) to .
 The lack of phase information also limits the use of some methods because it is needed to account for parent of origin or identity by descent for each allele (Howie, Donnelly, & Marchini, 2009; Kong et al., 2013).
 Some other studies have directly used genetic differentiation metrics such as Fst, to evaluate temporal change between genetic datasets (e.g. Larroque et al 2019b; Segura-García et al., 2019).
 However, translating our spatial understanding of Fst-based results to the temporal dimension is not always straightforward.
 Indeed, appropriate use and interpretation of pairwise Fst requires that certain assumptions such as equal amounts of drift in both populations be respected (Bhatia, Patterson, Sankararaman, & Price, 2013) and translated in a temporal context.
 Additionally, disentangling spatial from temporal effects is a challenge because the additivity of genetic drift, means than genetic differentiation can be associated with both temporal structure or population divergence (Murray et al., 2016; Skoglund, Sjödin, Skoglund, Lascoux, & Jakobsson, 2014).
-Testing whether significant change, relative to the expected variation mostly associated with genetic drift, has occurred in a population based on limited time series genetic data remains a challenge.
+Detecting significant population genetic changes, relative to what would be expected due to drift, based on limited time series of genetic data remains a challenge.

-One of the most crucial steps in this comparison is to evaluate the significance of the change.
-Indeed, without a mean to determine adequate significance thresholds for their analyses, decision makers and researchers would be left to arbitrarily set thresholds for what constitute change for their specific genetic dataset.
-Permutation-based approaches can be used to generate a distribution of values against which an observed value (here temporal change in genetic diversity) can be compared .
-Such a permutation-based statistical inference method for the analysis of spatial-temporal changes in community composition have recently been proposed (Legendre & Gauthier, 2014; Shimadzu, Dornelas, & Magurran, 2015).

 Temporal Beta-diversity Indices (TBI; Legendre 2019) have been used to assess the significance of changes in community composition through time.
 Given the conceptual similarity between the question of how multi-species communities change through time and that of how genetic diversity changes through time, we expect that TBI can be applied to spatial-temporal multi-locus genotypic data.
 The TBI approach quantifies temporal change in sampling sites between two points in time using a dissimilarity index.
 The significance of these dissimilarities is then tested using permutation.
 The TBI approach has been extensively tested on community composition data (Legendre, 2019b), but its ability to detect meaningful changes in genetic diversity has not yet been examined.